LetianY/reading-list/README.md

 # Reading List
 This reading list is maintained for personal record.
+Starting from October, I update more of these content on my Telegram channel.
+Join this **[telegram channel](https://t.me/%20QqWKFEImyq8wZjY1)** for my personal machine learning & data science knowledge sharing if you are interested.

 ### 2022 July
 1. [Modeling Non-linear Least Squares](http://ceres-solver.org/nnls_modeling.html).
 This one is about Ceres solver.